 The Other Half of the Tree

-Dec 24, 2019"Once in our world, a stable had something in it that was bigger than our whole world."
+Dec 16, 2024"Once in our world, a stable had something in it that was bigger than our whole world."

 —C.S.
 Lewis

-I have a friend who ordered a high-end, fake tree for Christmas this year.
+I have a friend who, like many of us, once ordered a high-end, fake tree for Christmas.
 It was supposed to be their “last tree.”
 I’m talking a really nice tree that carries a lifetime guarantee.
 A show stopper that makes people gawk when they see it.
 The oversized box finally came to their front door, but when they opened it the entire top of the tree was missing.
 Only the bottom half of the pricey tree was delivered.
 Hmmm…what do you do with half a Christmas tree?

 That half tree got me thinking.
 In a similar fashion, many times we celebrate Christmas with half a meaning.
 Most of us celebrate the top half, to be honest.
 Let me explain.